aimms/how-to/Articles/510/opf.rst

 OPF Implementation in AIMMS
 -------------------------------
-OPF implementation for the IEEE 14-bus system can be downloaded from :download:`here <OPF.zip>`.
+OPF implementation for the IEEE 14-bus system can be downloaded from :download:`here <OPF AIMMS Model.zip>`.

 .. note::
 	We request that works that use this project cite the paper below: